Where to Stay in Boston for First-Timer Visitors

 Four Seasons

-Guests love that the Freedom Trail is on one side of the Four Seasons and Newbury Street at Back Bay is on the other.
+Guests love that the Freedom Trail is on one side of the Four Seasons, and Newbury Street at Back Bay is on the other.

 It is sandwiched between old and new Boston and all the things to do around the two areas.

-Rooms range from 400 to 900 sq ft and include a flatscreen TV, DVD player, Wi-Fi and AC.
+Rooms range from 400 to 900 sq ft and include a flat-screen TV, DVD player, Wi-Fi, and AC.

-This luxury hotel also has a fitness center, indoor swimming pool and spa.
+This luxury hotel also has a fitness center, indoor swimming pool, and spa.

-Bistro Lounge offers breakfast, lunch and dinner.
+Bistro Lounge offers breakfast, lunch, and dinner.

 Wondering where to stay in Boston with family?

-Four Season puts on free transport for attractions within 2 miles of the hotel.
+The hotel also offers free transport for attractions within 2 miles of the hotel.

 Things to do in Boston Common and Public Garden

-Boston Commons is known as the US’s oldest city park which was established in 1634.
+Boston Commons is known as the US’s oldest city park, which was established in 1634.

 Boston Common Make Way for Ducklings statues in snow